 Other research opportunities and information may be obtained from the University's Undergraduate Research Program Office (email@example.com).

-College of Arts and Science Honors and Microbiology with Distinction students are required to carry out a research project (Microm 495).
+University Honors Program and Microbiology with Distinction students are required to carry out a research project (Microm 495).
 The procedures for identifying a research mentor and the necessary time commitments are similar to those for Microm 499, as described above.
 The major difference is that Microm 495 students will receive research credit only upon submission and acceptance of their research paper (Microm 496), and the research paper must be read by the research mentor and another faculty member (identified by the research mentor).